 Post-menopause wellness is not about pushing through symptoms or accepting a new normal that feels smaller than your life.
 After menopause, hormone signaling shifts in ways that can affect sleep, temperature control, mood, body composition, and sexual comfort.
 If you are high-performing at work but feel less steady in your body, there is often a real physiological reason, and it can be evaluated with data.

 At AgeRejuvenation, we focus on root-cause medicine with medical oversight.
 That means clear goals, advanced lab testing when appropriate, and treatment choices that fit your risk profile, not a generic protocol.
+For many women, structured menopause symptom care in Tampa Bay and Central Florida becomes the turning point between guessing and a measurable plan.

 What Changes After Menopause and Why Symptoms Can Linger